Koji Gyotoku: Playing career

 Gyotoku was born January 28, 1965, in Shizuoka Prefecture, Japan.
-He went to school at Shizuoka Municipal Shimizu Fifth and Tokai Western High School.
+He went to school at Shizuoka Municipal Shimizu Daigo Junior High School and Tokai University Daiichi High School.
 After high school, he went to Tokai University.
 Gyotoku began his football career with Werder Bremen II, a team in West Germany.
-After playing for Werder Bremen II, he went on to play for Toyota Motors.
-He appeared 13 times for the team, 12 in 1990-91 and 1 in 1991-92, but never scored a goal for the team.
-It did not make the JSL Cup.
+Later, he went on to play for Toyota Motors.
+He played in 13 games for the team, appearing in 12 in 1990-91 and once in 1991-92, but never scored a goal for the team.
+The team did not make the JSL Cup.